luminiefa/TI/ludo/Obsidian-TI_github/TI/Q2/Langues étrangères/Langues étrangères 1-Q2(pro).md

 "I want to talk about Web 3.0 and its ecosystem.
 First, I will provide a brief overview of what Web 3.0 is.
 After that, I will discuss DAOs (Decentralized Autonomous Organizations).
 Finally, I will summarize my main points.

 So, i think Web 3.0 represents the future of our web.
-It focuses on services driven by AI, such as... [suggestions: intelligent data processing, personalized recommendations, enhanced search capabilities].

-One important aspect of Web 3.0 is the decentralized data architecture.
+It focuses on services driven by AI, such as chatGPT One important aspect of Web 3.0 is the decentralized data architecture.

 NFT stands for Non-Fungible Token.
 These tokens are unique and cannot be exchanged for another one.
 They are used in the art industry because the blockchain serves as a trusted authority for certification, providing solid proof of authentication.